NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 Here you can run any of the testing operations.
 Execute the `testScript` attribute from `minimal-test.nix` with the `test_script()` function.

-Within this Python shell you can enter a interactive shell and run Python commands like those in the test script.

 If a virtual machine is not yet started, the test environment takes care of it on the first call of a method on a `machine` object.